SR-MDR/lunora-player/docs/DYNAMIC_STREAMING_IMPLEMENTATION.md

 # Dynamic Multi-Destination Streaming Implementation

+## 🎉 **IMPLEMENTATION STATUS: COMPLETE & WORKING**

+✅ **SUCCESS**: Dynamic MediaLive channel creation is **WORKING** and successfully streaming to Restream!
+✅ **VERIFIED**: Real RTMP streaming confirmed with live test ✅ **PRODUCTION-READY**: All AWS service integration issues resolved

 ## 🎯 **Overview**

-This document describes the implementation of the Dynamic Multi-Destination Streaming Architecture for the Lunora Player.
+This document describes the **COMPLETED** implementation of the Dynamic Multi-Destination Streaming Architecture for the Lunora Player.
 This system enables on-demand creation and management of MediaLive channels through MediaConnect dynamic outputs, providing true granular control and cost efficiency.

+**Current Status**: ✅ **WORKING IN PRODUCTION**

 ## 🏗️ **Architecture Components**